BYLAWS FOR SPOKANE FAITH AND VALUES, 501c3

 Section 2.10 Participation in Meeting by Conference Telephone: Any or all members of the Board may participate in a meeting by conference telephone or video or similar communications equipment, so long as members participating in such meeting can hear one another, and such participation shall constitute presence in person at the meeting.
 If a Trustee’s communication method malfunctions or prevents a clear understanding or participation in the meeting, this shall be treated as if they are not present.

-Section 2.11 Compensation of Trustees: Trustees shall not be compensated for serving on the Board, but the Corporation may reimburse Trustees for documented reasonable expenses incurred in the performance of their duties to the LLC.
-In addition, Trustees who also serve as employees of the LLC may be compensated for their service as employees.
+Section 2.11 Compensation of Trustees: Trustees shall not be compensated for serving on the Board, but the Corporation may reimburse Trustees for documented reasonable expenses incurred in the performance of their duties to the organization.
+In addition, Trustees who also serve as employees of the organization may be compensated for their service as employees.
 There shall be no more than one paid staff member on the Board.
 A compensated person serving on the Board shall not serve as the Chair or Treasurer.

 Section 2.12 Financial Obligation of Trustees: Where possible, Trustees shall contribute financially to Spokane Faith & Values.